Principled Context Engineering for RAG: Statistical Guarantees via Conformal Prediction: Methodology

 \subsection{Problem Formulation}

 Given a query $q$, a retriever returns a set of documents $\mathcal{D}_q = \{d_1,\dots,d_k\}$ that may contain both relevant and irrelevant content, motivating snippet-level filtering.
 Each document is segmented into 500-character windows overlapping by 100 characters total (50 on each side), preserving sentence boundaries following empirical chunking analysis~\cite{Brdland2025ANH}.
 Let $\mathcal{S}_q$ denote all retrieved snippets and $r(q,s) \in \{0,1\}$ indicate whether snippet $s$ supports answering $q$.
 We aim to construct a filtered subset $K_q \subseteq \mathcal{S}_q$ that retains relevant snippets under a user-specified \emph{miscoverage rate} $\alpha\!\in\!(0,1)$.
-Formally, the selection rule must achieve marginal coverage $ P(s \in K_q \mid r(q,s)=1) \ge 1-\alpha, $ ensuring that, on average over test instances exchangeable with calibration, at least a $(1-\alpha)$ fraction of relevant snippets are retained.
+Formally, the selection rule must achieve marginal coverage $ P(s \in K_q \mid r(q,s)=1) \ge 1-\alpha, $ ensuring that a labeled-relevant snippet $(q,s)$ drawn exchangeably with calibration is retained with probability at least $1-\alpha$.
 A lower $\alpha$ provides stronger coverage guarantees at the cost of including more context, while higher $\alpha$ allows more aggressive filtering.
 Figure~\ref{fig:workflow} summarizes the workflow.